GenomiqueENS/toulligQC/README.md

 bz2.fastq.directory=path to fastq files in the form of bz2 files

-design_file=path to design file directory
+design_file_directory=path to design file directory

 The first line is important for the python script because they use a parser in order to parse the configuration file and mustn't be modified